powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 AC DC flows computing in OpenLoadFLow is similar to AC flows computing, but with AC and DC equations in the same system.
-The unknowns are voltage magnitude and phase angle for each AC bus, voltage for each DC bus, and active/reactive power for each voltage source converter.
+The unknowns are voltage magnitude and phase angle for each AC bus, voltage for each DC bus, and active/reactive power for each voltage source converter.<br>
 Concerning AC side, the equations are the same as in AC flows computing, concerning DC side, the equations induced by DC components are the followings:

 ### DC bus

 At least one DC bus must be connected to the ground in each DC network, its potential is therefore set to 0.
-Therefore, symmetrical configuration are currently not supported.
+Therefore, symmetrical configuration are currently not supported.<br>
 For the others DC buses, each one introduces an equation of current balance: $\sum_{i} I_i = 0$ where $I_i$ are the currents going out of the DC bus.
 These terms are introduced by the DC components connected to the DC bus.